M-Bohram/udacity-would-you-rather/README.md

 In the project directory, you can run:

+### `yarn or npm install`

+First, you need to install the dependencies using either yarn or npm package managers.

 ### `yarn start or npm start`

 Runs the app in the development mode.\